olivercalder/cs332-s20-osv-olivercalder/labs/lab2design.md

 add a function that allocates a file descriptor, and another that validates a file descriptor:

 - `static int alloc_fd(struct file *f)`:
    Will get a pointer to file, look through process's open file table to find an available fd, and store the pointer there.
+Returns the chosen fd.
 - `static bool validate_fd(int fd)`:
    Will get the file descriptor, making sure it's a valid file descriptor (in the open file table for the process).